 PREVENTING SUICIDE AMONG COMBAT VETERANS WITH PTSD

-•The VA and the Department of Defense are concerned that the current treatments they are utilizing to treat combat veterans with PTSD at risk for suicide have not been successful they are seeking innovative approaches to the problem
+The VA and the Department of Defense are concerned that the current behavioral treatments they are utilizing to treat combat veterans with PTSD at risk for suicide have not been successful.
+They are seeking innovative approaches to the problem.

-•SPI has developed and is employing a psychodymanic therapy that had success in treating Vietnam combat veterans at risk for suicide and shows promise of doing so with veterans of the wars in Iraq and Afghanistan
+•SPI has developed a psychodynamic therapy that had success in treating Vietnam combat veterans with PTSD at risk for suicide and shows promise of doing so with veterans of the wars in Iraq and Afghanistan

-•We are implementing a project with clinical researchers to test this premise at VA Medical Centers in the Bronx and Manhattan
+•We are testing our approach with a treatment project at VA Medical Centers in the Bronx and Manhattan

-Your support for our work with veterans is greatly appreciated by us and the veterans we are helping.
+Your support for our work with veterans will be greatly appreciated by us and the veterans we are helping.
 Contributions are fully tax deductible.
 If you'd like to donate please make checks payable to Suicide Prevention Initiatives, 1045 Park Avenue, New York, NY 10028 or click here to donate online.

 Some of our participating investigators from the Bronx VA and SPI came together at our last Life Lines Luncheon.